control and macros

 After reading the posts on control operators, Vlado Zlatanov decided to

-look into prompt, control, fcontrol
+look into prompt, control, fcontrol and the rest of the

-goodies in control.ss
+goodies in control.ss.

 So based on the example from the blog post I did this python-like snippet: